 a dynamic link library, your program can use run-time linking rather

 than static linking at compile time.
-Accessing the Simulink Real-Time C
+Use the

-development environments such as Microsoft® Foundation Class Library/Active
+to build custom programs for development environments such as Microsoft® Foundation

-(Simulink Real-Time C API DLL).
-Also associated with the dynamic link
+Real-Time C API DLL).
+Also associated with the dynamic link library is the

 The Simulink Real-Time C API consists of blocking functions.
-For communications between the development and target computers, a default timeout of 5 seconds controls how long a target computer can take to communicate with a development computer.
+A default timeout of 5 seconds controls how long a target computer can take to communicate with a development computer.

 The documentation reflects the fact that the API is written in the C programming language.
-However, the API functions are usable from other languages, such as C++ and Java.
+However, you can call the API functions from non-C languages, such as C++ and Java.

-Note: To write a non-C custom program that calls functions in the Simulink Real-Time C API library, refer to the compiler documentation for a description of how to access functions from a library DLL.
-You must follow these directions to access the Simulink Real-Time C API DLL.
+Refer to the compiler documentation of the non-C language for a description of how to access C functions from a library DLL.
+To access the Simulink Real-Time C API DLL, follow these directions.